aiskendi/pencarimovie-downloader/README.md

 4. After validation succeeds, the search page opens.
 5. Search a title, then click **Download** or **Resolve Link**.

-If the app opens the search page without asking for a bot token, click **Reset** and refresh the browser.
-The app must have a bot token saved in `storage/config.json` before downloads can work.

-Do not share your local URL, `storage/config.json`, or bot token with other people.
+Do not share your local URL or bot token with other people.